jtskxx/Qubic-Network-Guardians/README.md

 ### Step 1: Generate Your Seed

 Use any Qubic wallet to generate a new seed, or create one specifically for your node.
+You can create a wallet at [wallet.qubic.org](https://wallet.qubic.org).

 > **Important:** Keep your seed safe!
 It's both your identity and your reward address.